Loiy2002-SW/TunifyPlatform/README.md

 		 http://localhost:5002/

     - The Swagger UI will display a list of all available API endpoints along with the supported HTTP methods (GET, POST, PUT, DELETE).

+## Identity:

+This section covers the Identity Management implementation in the Tunify Platform.
+It includes user authentication, role management, and session handling using ASP.NET Core Identity.

+### Features

+- **User Registration**: Allows new users to sign up with their details.
+- **User Login and Logout**: Provides authentication and session management for users.
+- **Role Management**: Supports user roles and claims for authorization.
+- **Session Management**: Handles user sessions and token-based authentication.